ARRANGING 102

 Knowing a couple of arranging techniques is one thing but understanding which is suitable for a given context is a completely different ball game.
 Since the inception of jazz there have been dozens of styles created, each having unique characteristics and sounds which define them.
 In this 10 week course we cover all of the major jazz styles created in the 20th century, unpacking the relevant characteristics and techniques so that you can capture them authentically in your own writing.
 While it is not necessary to have taken the Arranging 101 course, the curriculum in this course is a direct continuation and makes use of the terminology and content discussed in A101.
 Every session is taught live through Zoom with Toshi Clinch, an experienced arranger who will answer your questions and guide you through each topic.
 If you can’t make a session don’t worry, each live Zoom is recorded and sent out to participants afterward so you can catch up or look over the content in your own time.
 The course has a maximum capacity of 25 people to guarantee that all participants have access to Toshi and achieve their arranging goals.

-Week One - Pre 1930 New Orleans
+Week One - Early Jazz

 We start where it all began, the streets of New Orleans where the music of the Caribbean, Ragtime, Operetta, Work Songs, the Blues, Marches, and many other styles came together to create what we now call Jazz.
-In the session we will look at the music of King Oliver, Sidney Bechet, and Jelly Roll Morton among a number of others.
+The session looks at how jazz was created as well as the characteristics of Early Jazz recordings from artists like Louis Armstrong and Jelly Roll Mortin.

-Week Two - 1920s Hot Jazz & The Harlem Renaissance
+Week Two - The Jazz Age

 Week Three - The Swing Era